Babatunde Fashola: Controversies and Corruption Allegations

+On 9 September 2023 the Nigerian Federal Ministry of Works which Fashola headed as minister was accused of inflating a road contract from N9.8 billion ($13m) to N54.3 billion ($73m).
+The road contract in question was the construction and rehabilitation of the 41-kilometre Ijebu-Igbo-Ita-Ibadan Road which had been halted for over five years after its award of contract.

 Political appointments

-Fashola was Chief of Staff to his predecessor, Asiwaju Bola Ahmed Tinubu.
+Fashola was chief of staff to his predecessor, Asiwaju Bola Ahmed Tinubu.
 Fashola, had during his tenure as Chief of Staff, also dubbed as the Honourable Commissioner to the Governor's office.
 Babatunde Fashola was the first person to hold both offices simultaneously.

 Babatunde Fashola also served in Lagos state in various capacities, including: